 SELECT statement writes to an anonymous data object created previously using the instance operator

-and hence demonstrates approximately how the NEW
+NEW and hence demonstrates approximately how the NEW addition works.

 TYPES scarr_tab TYPE STANDARD TABLE OF scarr WITH EMPTY KEY.